Aman-Solo/web-dev-journey/note.md

 **Day8: the start of REACT**
 => React: Library for UIs.
 Why: Declarative (describe what, not how)—efficient rerenders (TOP: "React for scalable apps like CV Builder").
 How: Components as functions/classes.
 Pitfall: Thinking it's a framework—it's not; add Redux for state later.
 => Challenge: Person component—used props for dynamic text.

+__Day9 : Introduce state for managing changing data in components, using useState hook to create interactive UIs—turning props-only components into dynamic ones.__
+=> State: Component's memory for data that changes (TOP: "State for user input in forms").
+Why: Triggers re-renders on update.
+How: useState hook.
+Pitfall: Direct mutate = no re-render—use setter.
+=> useState: Hook for state.
+Why: Functional components (TOP: "Hooks over classes for simplicity").
+How: const [value, setValue] = useState(initial).
+Pitfall: Hooks top-level only—no conditionals/loops.
+=> Re-renders: React updates UI on state change.
+Why: Declarative.
+Pitfall: Infinite loops if setter in render.